Addiction and the Brain PT. 1

 There are four main parts of the brain that are affected by drug and alcohol use:

-Basal Ganglia AKA The Pleasure Center: the part of the brain that motivates us to engage in healthy activities that promote the survival of our species such as eating, sex, and socializing.
+The part of the brain that motivates us to engage in healthy activities that promote the survival of our species such as eating, sex, and socializing.
 Drugs stimulate this area and cause us to feel happy.
 Over time, if you use drugs or alcohol a lot, it can become difficult to feel pleasure from anything other than the drug.

-Prefrontal Cortex AKA The Control Center: helps us think, make decisions, and have control over our actions.
+The cortex helps us think, make decisions, and have control over our actions.
 Therefore when we misuse drugs or alcohol it can become harder to think, make good decisions and control ourselves.

 WHY IS IT HARD TO STOP DRINKING OR USING?